ntaiprogrammer/MollysGameSaveMule/README.md

 Click *Yes* and your progress will be automatically transferred!

+### What if my game is installed somewhere other than my (C:) Drive?
+Click _Set Folders_, click the Steam or Xbox tab and click the _Choose Save Folder_ option.

+Select the folder that contains the relevant save file.

+Your settings are saved!

 ## Please let me know if I f**ked anything up.

 # Enjoy!